nithinkr1shna/python-bytecode-interpreter/README.md

 # python-bytecode-interpreter
 A bytecode interpreter for v 2.7.10

-This interpreter supports basic arithmetic operations addition, substraction, division, multiplication and modulo operation.
+This interpreter supports basic arithmetic operations addition, substraction, division, multiplication and modulo operation on integers.
 It also supports basic looping with while and simple functions with no recursive calls.

 Usage: